higra/Higra/README.md

 Higra is a C++/Python library for efficient graph analysis with a special focus on hierarchical methods.
 Some of the main features are:

 - efficient methods and data structures to handle the dual representation of hierarchical clustering: dendrograms (trees) and ultra-metric distances (saliency maps);
-- hierarchical clustering algorithms: agglomerative clustering (single-linkage, average-linkage, complete-linkage, or custom rule), hierarchical watersheds;
+- hierarchical clustering algorithms: agglomerative clustering (single-linkage, average-linkage, complete-linkage, or custom rule), quasi-flat zones hierarchy, hierarchical watersheds;
-- various algorithms to manipulate and explore hierarchical clustering: accumulators, filtering/simplification, cluster extraction, (optimal) partitioning , alignment;
+- various algorithms to manipulate and explore hierarchical clustering: accumulators, filtering/simplification, cluster extraction, (optimal) partitioning, horizontal and non-horizontal cuts, alignment;
 - algorithms on graphs: accumulators, computation of dissimilarities, partitioning;
 - assessment: supervised assessment of graph clustering and hierarchical clustering;
 - image toolbox: special methods for grid graphs, hierarchical clustering methods dedicated to image analysis.